international employment law firm alliance L&E Global

 • Federal tax authorities, which will grant to the company the National Register of Legal Entity (Cadastro Nacional de Pessoa Jurídica – CNPJ);

 • State and Municipal tax authorities.
-If the company will be solely engaged in rendering services, the State tax identification may not be needed;
+If the company is be solely engaged in rendering services, the State tax identification may not be needed;

 • Ministry of Labour;